 Our first mystery workshop was such a hit, we are offing this one-time workshop again.

 It's sleuthing time, part II!
 You are a world-renowned detective, and your arch nemesis has just pulled off a major heist.
 A T-Rex has been stolen from the Museum of Natural History, and no one knows how your nemesis did it.
 Using a cast of suspicious characters and clues you find around the room, your job, in this one-time workshop, is to solve this mystery through writing.
 If you're hoping to become a bestselling mystery author, and like to solve puzzles, this is the workshop for you.

 Writing Epically: What It Means To Write About America

 4 Sunday sessions: April 27, May 4, 11, and 18 (2014)

 For ages 13-18

-President Obama has selected you to write an epic poem summarizing American history and beliefs.
-Your poem needs to communicate who Americans are, what they've done, and what they will do in the future.
-In this workshop you will get the chance to flex your writing skills, focusing on one longer piece of work over the course of four weeks.
-Never written an epic poem before?
+President Obama has selected you to pen an epic piece summarizing American history and beliefs.
+Your creation will communicate who Americans are, what they've done, and what they will do in the future.
+In this workshop, you will get the chance to flex your writing skills, focusing on one longer poem, song, rap, or prose piece over the course of four weeks.
+Never written an exposition of epic proportions before?
 Luckily, you have a guide in Virgil, who was assigned to do the same thing by Augustus for Rome.
-His epic poem "The Aeneid" will help guide you through some of the concepts and events you might want to include in your own epic tale!
+His epic poem "The Aeneid"will help guide you through some of the concepts and events you might want to include in your own epic tale!

-* Students must be able to attend all 4 sessions of this workshop!
+* Students must be able to attend all 4 workshop sessions !